 Financial Aid & Scholarships

-Financial aid from the department comes with certain expectations and constraints.
+Financial aid from the Department comes with certain expectations and constraints.
 Before receiving financial support, each student will be required to sign a legally binding agreement that should be carefully read and understood.
 By signing this contract, the student is committing to completing the Master’s of Science degree in Mechanical Engineering at Texas Tech University.
-A student who accepts any departmental financial support will not be allowed to transfer out of the Mechanical Engineering department.
+A student who accepts any departmental financial support will not be allowed to transfer out of the Department of Mechanical Engineering.

-- An MS student supported by the department through TA will not receive support after 2 years.
-A Ph.D. student with M.S. will not be supported after 4 years.
-A Ph.D. student without M.S. will not receive departmental support after 5 years.
+- An M.S. student supported by the Department through TA will not receive support after two years.
+A Ph.D. student with an M.S. will not be supported after four years.
+A Ph.D. student without an M.S. will not receive departmental support after 5 years.

 - A student whose grade point average falls below 3.3 in any semester will be removed from any departmental financial support.
 Financial assistance will not be granted to students on scholastic probation.